Understanding AI: A Tool, Not a Thinker

 - 9 min read

 G.K.
 Chesterton, in his 1908 work Orthodoxy, describes a figure he calls the Maniac.
 The Maniac, he observes, is not the man who has lost his reason.
 He is the man who has lost everything except his reason.
 His logic is perfect.
 His circle is complete.
 And it is precisely the completeness of the circle that makes it a prison.
 He can explain everything but understand nothing.
 Chesterton was writing about materialist philosophers, but he might as well have been writing a product specification for AI.
 Engineers have built the maniac.
 It exists in the confines of a circuit, where everything it knows is measured in bytes, which are themselves nothing more than the presence or absence of electrical current at a gate.
 On or off.
 One or zero.
 The whole of artificial intelligence is reduced to this: the measured pulse of a phenomenon we call electricity, chunked into machine code, trained on the sum of human writing, and shaped into a clean and perfect circle of logic more complete than any philosopher ever achieved.
 And like Chesterton's maniac, it is imprisoned by that very completeness.
-It is flawless in its logic, yet untouched by the one thing that would set it free, which is the capacity to understand that something matters.
+It is flawless in its logic, yet untouched by the one thing that would set it free: the capacity to understand that something matters.

 The tool on our desks is the newest temptation in the oldest pattern.
 When I ask AI to research the law of comparative fault in New Hampshire, it quickly produces a thorough and accurate summary.
 But when I sit with that research and a client who was twenty percent at fault for her own injuries, it is a different kind of act altogether to decide how to present her case to a jury.
 The first is retrieval and rational analysis.
-The second is judgment, shaped by experience, and aimed at a particular good for a particular person.
+The second is judgment, shaped by experience and aimed at a particular good for a particular person.
 No AI does this, and it is not closer to doing this than it was five years ago.
 A bigger machine will not be a substitute for our judgment.
 The speed of retrieval and pattern matching will only increase.
 The gap between retrieval and judgment has not narrowed at all.

 This is not a limitation that engineers will solve in the next version.
 It is not a bug.
 It is a category difference, the kind that philosophy used to be good at identifying before we decided that philosophy and the liberal arts were less useful than engineering.
 Saint Thomas Aquinas would have had no difficulty here.
 The intellect, he would say, apprehends the true.
 The will moves toward the good.
 They work together in every genuine act of human knowing.
 This is not an abstraction.
 Every person who has ever been drawn toward something they could not quite explain, who has loved something before they could justify the loving, who has known in their bones that a thing was worth doing despite every practical argument against it, has felt the will in motion.
 A teacher once put it plainly to his students: "For where your treasure is, there also will your heart be."
-The Carpenter himself, revealing a bit about the design.
+The Carpenter himself reveals a bit about the design.
 A machine does not have this: a heart, treasure, a nagging tug toward the good, and an internal debate over it.
 Though importantly, a machine that processes data without willing anything is not a defective mind.
 It is not a mind.
 The machine has no treasure.
 It has no heart.
 It processes everything and loves none of it.

 So, what do we do?
 We do not choose between the extremes.
 I think G.K. would advise keeping both colors blazing.